We enjoyed every minute of this trip. Want to go back and do more!

-Starting in Fort Augustus, The Great Glen Escape follows the western shore of Loch Ness, passing the charming Highland towns of Invermoriston and Drumnadrochit until you reach the historic town of Inverness.
-Nessie hunters can take a cruise on Loch Ness from Fort Augustus, and shouldn’t miss the Loch Ness Experience in Drumnadrochit.
-Urquhart Castle, with its commanding view of Loch Ness is another must see, as is Inverness Castle at the walk’s end.
+Set off from Fort Augustus, from where the trail follows the western shores of Loch Ness, passing the charming Highland towns of Invermoriston and Drumnadrochit before reaching the historic city of Inverness.
+"Nessie" hunters can take a cruise on Loch Ness from Fort Augustus, and shouldn’t miss the Loch Ness Experience in Drumnadrochit.
+Urquhart Castle, with its commanding view of Loch Ness is another must see, as is Inverness Castle at the walk’s end!

-Hand-picked overnight accommodation in high quality hotels, B&B’s and guesthouses, daily door to door baggage transfer, maps, route notes and emergency support are included in your walking break with Macs Adventure.
+We include hand-picked overnight accommodation in high quality hotels, B&B’s and guesthouses, daily door to door baggage transfer, maps, route notes and emergency telephone support from our UK office in your short break with Macs Adventure.

 Fort Augustus is a busy little town, lying on the southern tip of Loch Ness and is centred on a series of lochs which are always a hive of activity.
 It is a great spot to spend a relaxed afternoon or evening.
 Should you be travelling from Inverness, take the bus (approx. an hour’s journey) to Fort Augustus.